Sanguine: Visual Analysis for Patient Blood Management: Acknowledgements

-\acknowledgments{ We thank Dr.\ Vikas Sharma, the Enterprise Data Warehouse, and the Center for High Performance Computing at the University of Utah.
-We gratefully acknowledge funding for this project by ARUP Laboratories.
-Computational resources used were partially funded by the NIH Shared Instrumentation Grant 1S10OD021644-01A1.}
+We thank Dr.\ Vikas Sharma, Dr.\ Joseph Tonna, Dr.\ Josh Zimmerman, and Dr.\ Candice Morrisey for their input and feedback.
+We also thank the support from the Enterprise Data Warehouse and the Center for High Performance Computing at the University of Utah.